 Check warehouse regulations and permits

-You may need to obtain building permits or approvals to set up or make fit-out changes to your warehouse.
+You may need to obtain building permits or approvals to set up or make fit-out changes to the warehouse you are moving into.
 Contact your local council to find out about their specific requirements.
-They will be able to tell you if you require a building or planning permit.
+Your local council will be able to tell you if you require a building or planning permit.

 It is also important to ensure that emergency evacuation routes are taken into consideration when you are planning the layout of your warehouse.

 Once you’re established in your new location, it’s vital that everyone can find you.
 Begin contacting your clients and suppliers as soon as the lease is signed and the deposit is paid.

 You will need to inform your customers and suppliers of:

 - When you are moving